 2024 - Best LPN Programs in New Jersey

 The state of New Jersey strives to improve health care standards while providing a collaborative work environment for its nurses.
 By promoting proactive leadership, continued education, and mutual respect, they ensure socially significant work.
-The Bureau of Labor Statistics predicts that by 2024 the state of New Jersey will see a 15% increase in licensed practical nurse (LPN) jobs per year.
+The Bureau of Labor Statistics predicts that by 2026 there will be a 12% increase in licensed practical nurse (LPN) jobs.
 Individuals interested in a career as an LPN can enroll in one of New Jersey’s many practical nursing programs to get started on this rewarding pathway.
 LPNs in New Jersey earn approximately $29.80 per hour, which equates to an average annual salary of $61,990.
 This is roughly $6,130 per year more than the national average.